lunarc/lunarc_docs/docs/batch_system.md

 **Remarks:** When using srun inside a batch script many srun-options act differently compared to using srun within a different environment.
-Consult the man-page of srun for documentation and contact the Lunarc help desk if your require further consultancy.
+Consult the man-page of srun for documentation and contact the LUNARC help desk if your require further consultancy.

 If you need more than the default 3100 MB memory per core, you have to specify both `--tasks-per-node` and `--mem-per-cpu`and **not** use `--exclusive`, because the latter gives you all cores on the node, which are too many with a higher memory requirement.
 Please match the core count and the memory per core so as to best utilise the resources of a node, which has a total of 62000 MB memory available for jobs.